MicrosoftDocs/dynamics365smb-docs/business-central/SRB/features.md

 * Editing Service Commitments in sales process
 * Creation of bundles on-the-fly
 * Formatting of sales lines
-* DYCE layouts for standard reports with output of Service Commitments when printing
+* Layouts for standard reports with output of Service Commitments when printing
-* DYCE layouts support formatting and bundles
+* Layouts support formatting and bundles
 * Automatic creation of Service Objects on shipment
 * Position numbers in sales documents
 * Print preview of unposted sales documents